Start automating your tests 10X Faster in Simple English with Testsigma

 - Selenium: Selenium is a powerful open-source framework used for automating web browsers.
 This helps you automate your shift right tests for web applications

-Shift Left vs Shift Right – A Summary.
+Shift Left vs Shift Right – A Summary

-Here is the summarized table:
+Here is a detailed table:

 Criteria | Shift Left | Shift Right |